-The PHA must examine the proposed site before the proposal selection date.
-If the units to be assisted already exist, the PHA must inspect all the units before the proposal selection date, and must determine whether the units substantially comply with HQS.
+COC must examine the proposed site before the proposal selection date.
+If the units to be assisted already exist, COC must inspect all the units before the proposal selection date, and must determine whether the units substantially comply with HQS.
 To qualify as existing housing, units must substantially comply with HQS on the proposal selection date.
-However, the PHA may not execute the HAP contract until the units fully comply with HQS.
+However, COC may not execute the HAP contract until the units fully comply with HQS, unless COC has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions, unless COC has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions.

-Pre-HAP Contract Inspections [24 CFR 983.103(b), FR Notice 1/18/17, and Notice PIH 2017-20]
+Pre-HAP Contract Inspections [24 CFR 983.103(b); FR Notice 1/18/17]

-The PHA must inspect each contract unit before execution of the HAP contract.
-The PHA may not provide assistance on behalf of the family until the unit fully complies with HQS, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions, or if the unit passed an alternative inspection.
+COC must inspect each contract unit before execution of the HAP contract.
+COC may not enter into a HAP contract covering a unit until the unit fully complies with HQS, unless COC has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions.